-Also known as the TECO Streetcar Warehouse, it played a significant role for the City of Tampa as the repair and storage facility for the Tampa Electric Street and Railway Company (formerly known as The Streetcar Barn).
-The barn was part of Tampa’s development in connecting the surrounding neighborhoods.
+Once known as the TECO streetcar warehouse, the Armature Works structure played a significant role for the City of Tampa as the repair and storage facility for the Tampa Electric Street and Railway Company (formerly known as the Streetcar Barn).
+The barn was an integral part of Tampa’s development in connecting the surrounding neighborhoods.

 In 1946, the system was abandoned for more modern means of transportation, the automobile.
 Tampa Armature Works, a phosphate machinery manufacturer, purchased the building from TECO in 1960.
-Today, the Armature Works still stands and has been repurposed to it’s originality, becoming a mixed-use commercial building.
+Today, Armature Works has been repurposed to its originality, becoming the heart of the Heights neighborhood as a mixed-use commercial building.

 Armature Works Now

-At the epicenter of The Heights is the Armature Works, a 73,000 square foot mixed use commercial space consisting of multiple event spaces, the Heights Public Market, a co-shared workspace as well as multiple restaurant and bars.
-The inside of the Armature Works features original exposed brick walls, skylights, windows and doors.
-Even the wood floors have beenrepurposed from the original wood planks from the ceiling.
+At the epicenter of The Heights is Armature Works, a 73,000 square foot mixed-use commercial space consisting of the Heights Public Market, multiple event spaces, a co-shared workspace as well as multiple restaurants and bars.